Geonovum/IMX-Metadata/Inleiding.md

 Data retrieval is according to the information model of the semantic layer.
 Data retrieval will optionally include metadata about the lineage (provenance) of each singular piece of information about a resource.

-This document describes a proposed standard for describing data elements.
+This document describes a proposed standard for describing the metadata of data elements.

 ### Target audience